 Think private, pre-sale, and public-sale technical aspects through well:

 - Token holders dashboard on your website

-All of your planning and execution efforts to build and promote your project, eventually come down to this: get the funds safely, distribute your tokens properly, put your and your investors’ interests first - always.
+All of your planning and execution efforts to build and promote your project, eventually come down to this: get the funds safely, distribute your tokens properly, and put your and your investors’ interests first - always.
 If you don’t have in-house competencies to take care of the sale and token distribution, find a reliable and efficient system that fits your needs to do the job.